-Facts and Statistics The Pontchartrain Levee District's current budget is derived principally from a 3.52-mils ad valorem tax on the six-parish area, and from a limited amount of interest and royalties.
-Of the PLD's projected expenditures for FY 2011-2012, a total of 80% is spent on levee maintenance.
+Facts and Statistics The Pontchartrain Levee District's current budget is derived principally from a 3.47-mils ad valorem tax on the six-parish area, and from a limited amount of interest and royalties.
+Of the PLD's projected expenditures for FY 2012-2013, a total of 75% is spent on levee maintenance.
 Construction costs today for the 115 miles of levee in the district are estimated to be in excess of \$300 million.
-There are 55 classified employees, an executive director, and a board secretary employed by the District.
+There are 47 classified employees, an executive director, and a board secretary employed by the District.
 The Pontchartrain Levee District conservatively estimates that its levees protect \$1.2 to \$1.5 billion in assessed taxable property and improvements, as well as highways, bridges, airports, schools, courthouses, and parks.
 The PLD protects an estimated 500,000 people within its six-parish jurisdiction, and incorporates the primary evacuation routes for 1.1 million people from the southeast (greater New Orleans), and an additional 300,000 people from the southwest via routes U.S. 61, U.S. 90, and Interstates 10 and 310.
 The U.S. Army Corps of Engineers is responsible for levee construction and related works under the federal Mississippi River & Tributaries Flood Control Project (MR&T).
 The Pontchartrain Levee District, as a local assuring agency, works with the Corps to furnish rights-of-way and maintain levees, canals and caving banks.
-The New Orleans District of the Corps continues to work toward completion of the MR&T Project by letting contracts for slope pavement and levee enlargements.
+The New Orleans District of the Corps of Engineers continues to work toward completion of the MR&T Project by letting contracts for slope pavement and levee enlargements.
 These projects are financed through federal appropriations and are completed as part of a total upgrading of the levee system.
 Bank caving is being solved by a sophisticated "revetment program."
 Completion of the MR&T Project, which began in 1928, depends solely on availability of federal funds appropriated in the yearly federal budget.

-Artrain Levee Pontchartrain Levee District The Pontchartrain Levee District (PLD) is the local sponsor for the projects referenced herein.
+The Pontchartrain Levee District (PLD) is the local sponsor for the projects referenced herein.
 Currently, there are projects in each of the six parishes comprising the PLD's jurisdiction.
 As presented in more detail throughout this report, ongoing feasibility studies are underway for many projects, some of which are federally authorized, and many where the PLD has assumed full responsibility at the local level.
 Additionally, several projects are currently under construction, which when completed, will provide the East Bank community of St. Charles Parish with increased protection from storm induced flooding and rainfall events.
 The total cost of these projects is estimated to be \$750,000,000.
 The PLD is confident that the findings and recommendations in the ongoing studies will establish the forward path for future construction of critical drainage, coastal restoration and hurricane protection projects.
 An integral part of several of the local studies includes the incorporation of recreational features which provide economic opportunities and a better quality of life for the citizens residing on the east side of the Mississippi River in the Parishes of St. Charles, St. John the Baptist, St. James, Ascension, Iberville and East Baton Rouge.
 The PLD appreciates the interest and support of the Congressional Delegation, the U.S. Army Corps of Engineers (Corps) and state and local government with regard to these projects.
-Ongoing Feasibility Studies (Federal Participation) - St. Charles Parish East Bank Urban Flood Control Project - West Shore Lake Pontchartrain, LA Hurricane Protection Project Ongoing Section 211 Study (Water Resources Development Act of 1996) - Amite River and Tributaries, Bayou Manchac Project - Amite River and Tributaries, Ecosystem Restoration Project Ongoing Feasibility Studies (Local Participation) - Laurel Ridge Levee Extension Project - Bayou Conway/Panama Canal Drainage Improvements Project - LaBranche Wetlands Restoration and Shoreline Protection Project - Mississippi River Levee Multi-Use Trail Project Projects Currently under Construction (Federally Authorized) • Lake Pontchartrain and Vicinity Hurricane Protection Project, St. Charles Parish (100 year hurricane protection)